-In my sermon yesterday morning ( I opened up the parable of Lazarus and the Rich Man which basically damned the Rich Man to hell for his conspicuous consumerism and desire for the dessert first.
+In a sermon in Fitzroy, a few years ago, I opened up the parable of Lazarus and the Rich Man which basically damned the Rich Man to hell for his conspicuous consumerism and desire for the dessert first.
 It is a hard word to a congregation full people who fit the character sketch and CV of the rich man and not one that looks or lives anywhere near Lazarus.
 It is a story that goes with Jesus comments “blessed are the poor” and “woe to you who are rich.”
 We could paraphrase “Woe to those who got their dessert first.”

 As Christians we need to be alert to the weaknesses of our conditioning.
 White’s words are an astute analysis of the soul of our times.
 We are its victims.
 It is all around us, sucking us in, moulding us and shaping us.
 Being the victims does not excuse us.
 We need to bring to bear on our disposition the challenge of the Gospel.
 It is not just a marked contrast; it is an antithesis of all that the world would sell us.